Sahinysf/TreeSeedQuad/README.md

 # Droping mechanism (Yussuf)

 # PCB Design (Zuhra)
-PCB Design for dual motor driver TB6612FNG and T-blocks.
+PCB Design for dual motor driver TB6612FNG and T-blocks.<br />
-Motor driver's pins are connected to T-blocks.
+Motor driver's pins are connected to T-blocks.<br />
+There are 4 holes in PCB, so we can mount it to quadcopter.

 ![PCB Design](PCB_design.png)

 # Sample programs (Dilbara)